-Furniture: Both painted and stained furniture can be stamped.
-In fact, this is one of the most common uses of our Décor Stamps.
-You can use ink or paint, but I tend to use paint more for furniture.
+Both painted and stained furniture can be stamped.
+In fact, this is one of the most common uses for our stamps.
+You can use ink or paint, but generally we like the look of paint for furniture.

-Walls: Walls are a fabulous surface opportunity for Décor Stamps.
-Create all over patterns that are a level up from wallpaper, and completely custom, or use the décor stamps to create an old world border.
+Walls are a fabulous surface opportunity for stamping.
+Create all over patterns that are a level up from wallpaper, and completely custom, or use the IOD stamps to create an old world border.
 We love using paint for wall applications!

 Caring for your stamps

 We find that the easiest way to care for and clean stamps is to keep wet wipes nearby, and avoid letting the medium dry all the way on the stamp surface.

 Then, when you have time, wash them with mild soap and warm water.
 For some mediums you may find that you need a stamp cleaner.
 Use one that is safe for clear stamps.
 After thoroughly cleaned, place them back on the clear backing for storage

 DO NOT use your stamps in high heat applications.
 This means puh-lease do NOT put them in the dishwasher or leave them in a hot car otherwise they will be more like shrinky-dinks than stamps.
 (Yikes!)

 - Hover the stamp over your project surface to line up where you want to stamp before stamping.